javak87/2024-06-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/02-parallelize-training.md

 ## DAY 2 RECAP

-- Access using FS, Arrow, and H5 files
 - Ran parallel code.
 - Can submit single node, multi-gpu and multi-node training.
 - Use TensorBoard on the supercomputer.